AmadeoDeLaVega/amadeodelavega.github.io/_publications/2022-12-08-inapproximability-of-maximum-hamiltonian-path-s.md

 citation: 'Amadeo De La Vega and Eashwar Sathyamurthy.
 (2022). &quot;Inapproximability of Maximum Hamiltonian Path-S.&quot; Manuscript.'
 ---

-This project introduces a graph problem that looks simple but is hard to solve, even approximately.
+We introduce a graph problem that looks simple but is hard to solve, even approximately.
 Instead of asking for a path that visits every vertex exactly once, it asks for the longest path that must pass through a required set of vertices.
-The paper shows that even finding a *good approximation* to this problem is computationally hard.
+We show that even finding a *good approximation* to this problem is computationally hard.

 This is a nice example of how ideas from complexity theory connect across topics: boolean formulas, NP-hardness, approximation algorithms, and graph constructions all show up in one place.
 The core proof builds a chain of reductions starting from 3SAT, giving a concrete look at how theoretical computer science turns logical constraints into structured graph gadgets.